 Notice how when you are walking backwards, your posture changes.
 When walking forwards, you may notice you lean forward or even arch your back (this is common with back muscle tightness).

 When you walk in reverse, you tend to adopt more of an upright posture.
 You are working your back and leg muscles in a different way.
 This can lead to increasing the stretch and decreasing the tension of the muscles.

-When moving backwards, we use our postural muscles a little differently.
-We challenge different muscles to work a little harder.
+When moving backwards, you use your postural muscles a little differently.
+You challenge different muscles to work a little harder.
 This is when the magic happens.